 Charlene Li, chief research officer at PA Consulting, told us that gamification works only if staff members really care about what they’re doing and why.

 “There’s a whole system of value attached to gamification that needs to be thought through,” she said.
 “There [needs to be] a social aspect – badges need to be tied to development and recognition [by] someone in authority or your peers.
 The games and goals have to be meaningful; otherwise, you feel like a pawn on the chessboard.”

 Gordon emphasized that, like all aspects of company culture, engagement is not one-size-fits-all, so gamification can’t be, either.
 Talk to your employees about what motivates them and what rewards they might want before you implement a gamified system.

 Gamification works in employee training and engagement for one simple reason: Playing games is one of the most natural ways for people to learn.

-Aaren Terrett, director of sales operations at O2E Brands, said that gamification works for his millennial-heavy staff because it taps into their desire for instant gratification.
+Aaren Terrett, former director of sales operations at O2E Brands, said that gamification worked for his millennial-heavy staff because it tapped into their desire for instant gratification.

-“The introduction of gamification into our sales center has increased productivity, customer conversion rates and staff morale,” Terrett said.
-“We create contests with grand prizes such as Apple products and paid time off to encourage agents to reach targets.”
+“The introduction of gamification into our sales center increased productivity, customer conversion rates and staff morale,” Terrett said.
+“We created contests with grand prizes such as Apple products and paid time off to encourage agents to reach targets.”

-“It creates tremendous team building, an increased awareness in the company’s objectives and, most importantly, an event that is memorable and product rewards that have residual trophy value,” Gordon said.
+Activities like this create tremendous team building, an increased awareness of the company’s objectives and, most importantly, an event that is memorable and offers rewards that have residual trophy value, Gordon said.